 Key Takeaways

-- The ACT scoring chart helps you see how your raw scores convert into the official scaled scores from 1 to 36.
+- The ACT scoring chart shows how raw scores (number of correct answers) are converted into scaled scores ranging from 1 to 36 for each section.

 How are ACT scores calculated?